tj1599/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 I was able to create a pivot table to chart out the amount of successful, failed, and canceled theater startups there were by month and year.
 This would aid Louise in making a decision as to when she should launch her own startup.
 Given this data we can conclude that the best month to launch a theater kickstarter is May, as we notice the number of successful outcomes is 111.
+We are also able to conclude that Dcember has almost the same number as failed outcoms as successful ones.
 ### Analysis of Outcomes Based on Goals
 For this section of analysis, I was able to write a series of COUNTIFS formulas to pull the number of Successful, Failed, and Canceled outcomes pased on a variety of Goal ranges for the subategory Plays.
 After calculating the percentages and charting the figures using a line graph, we are able to deduce that the amount of successful plays is much higher in the 0-4,999 as well as in the 35,000-39,999 range.
 However, we see huge dips in success rate when the goal is 25,000-29,999 as well as anything greater than 45,000.